Board of Directors

 President, Gestion Phila Inc.

-Founder, Transcontinental Inc.
+Founder and Director, Transcontinental Inc.

 President, Groupe Dynamite Inc.